-- Pondok Makan Indonesia (#01-123; Hours: 8:00 am – 8:00 pm) – many bloggers said to try their satays, Mee Rebus (yellow noodle with spicy-sweet creamy gravy), and Lontong (rice cakes with coconut vegetable stew) but I went on a Monday and a Thursday and the hawker stall was closed.
+- Pondok Makan Indonesia (#01-123; Hours: 8:00 am – 8:00 pm) – many bloggers said to try their satays, Mee Rebus (yellow noodles with spicy-sweet creamy gravy), and Lontong (rice cakes with coconut vegetable stew).
+But I went on a Monday and a Thursday and the hawker stall was closed.
 Let me know if you have any luck trying these!

 - New Rong Liang Ge (269B Queen Street #01-235; Hours: 6:30 am – 8:00 pm) – try their Cantonese roast meats (char siew, roast duck and roast pork) with noodles or rice and double-boiled soup on the south side of Albert Centre.